Systems approach to composite materials - A230

 Manufacturing Themes[edit | edit source]

 The interactions that occur within each factory cell, as well as the outcomes, can be classified according to processing themes.
-In the processing of composite materials, there are four primary processing themes.
+In the processing of composite materials, there are five primary processing themes.
 A given manufacturing process may incorporate multiple themes, however this discretized structure can still be used to systematically approach the problem.
 In order to achieve intended manufacturing outcomes, one must properly control and track all process state-variables across each of the themes.
 Any outcomes arising in upstream processes (those within TM for example) will influence downstream outcomes (those within RSDM for example).

 These themes are, in order of general manufacturing steps:

-- Thermal management (TM)
+- Thermal and cure/crystallization management (TM)

-- Flow and consolidation management (FCM)
+- Materials deposition and consolidation management (MDCM)

 - Residual stress and dimensional control management (RSDM)